stevleibelt/arch-linux-live-cd-iso-with-zfs/README.md

 All you need to do is to execute the [build.sh](https://github.com/stevleibelt/arch-linux-live-cd-iso-with-zfs/blob/master/build.sh).

-You have to run the build script as root.
+You can download a build iso to use [here](https://archzfs.leibelt.de/).

 All needed packages where installed automatically.
 The build script will output the path to the created iso file.

-At the end, you only need to dd the iso to your favorit usb drive or burn it on an optical disk.
+At the end, you only need to dd the iso to your favorit usb drive, use [venotoy](https://www.ventoy.net) or burn it on an optical disk.

 # Howto